official-stockfish/Stockfish/docs/learn.md

 `seed` - seed for the PRNG.
 Can be either a number or a string.
 If it's a string then its hash will be used.
 If not specified then the current time will be used.

+`verbose` - this is a modifier, not a parameter.
+When used there will be more detailed output during training.

 ## Legacy subcommands and parameters

 ### Convert